As an example, here is what the new filter looks like:

 Guessing this means drives as well, as they do sell drives also.

-Might be a surprise to some, and not others, but looks like Synology has continued to invest and build their drives!
+Might be a surprise to some, and not others, but looks like Synology has continued to invest and build its drives!

 Today, we finally have the official news on these drives.
-More detail informations on Synology site here:
+More detailed information on Synology site is here:

 Labeled as HAT5300-8T, HAT5300-12T, and HAT5300-16T these 7200RPM drives will deliver enterprise performance over a long period of time with declared 550TB of transfer per year.